Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

    {"kind": "Listing", "data": {"modhash": null, "dist": 0, "children": [], "after": null, "before": null}}

+.. csv-table:: API Errors
+   :header: "Error","Status Code","Description","Example"

+   "private","403","The target subreddit is private."," ``{""reason"": ""private"", ""message"": ""Forbidden"", ""error"": 403}`` "
+   "banned","404","The target subreddit is banned."," ``{""reason"": ""banned"", ""message"": ""Not Found"", ""error"": 404}`` "

+|

 .. csv-table:: HTTP Errors
    :header: "Status Code","Description"

-   "403","You don't have permission to access this subreddit."
+   "302","The subreddit does not exist."
    "404","* You specified the name of a special subreddit: `all`, `popular`, `friends`, `mod`.

-   * The subreddit name specified was too long or contained invalid characters.
+   * The specified subreddit name was too long or contained invalid characters.
 This will return a 'page not found' HTML document."

 .. seealso:: `<https://www.reddit.com/dev/api/#GET_r_{subreddit}_about>`_